 The best way to offset sudden digital silos is with simple, yet precise goals.
 And if your team is working remotely for the first time, clear goals are even more vital for productivity and morale.

-Fortunately, the Objectives and Key Results framework is a simple yet effective method for communicating priorities and responsibilities.
-They clearly outline a company’s top priorities and the metrics that need to be tracked to ensure success.
+Fortunately, the Objectives and Key Results framework (OKRs) is a simple yet effective method for communicating priorities and responsibilities.
+OKRs clearly outline a company’s top priorities and the metrics that need to be tracked to ensure success.
 OKRs also provide a structure for regular progress monitoring and performance reviews.

 Whether you’ve been working remotely for years or just started, OKRs can improve your company’s operations and encourage all team members to stay productive.
 This article will highlight why OKRs are a great tool for remote work.

 OKRs remove guesswork remote employees have to do to figure out what their company’s top priorities are.
 When done right, OKRs are simple.
 SweatEquity’s George Babu says that it’s possible to sort through what your company’s top three priorities are in as little as an hour-long conversation.
 After that, plug them into the OKR format and they’re ready to be distributed in whatever way works best for your company.
 Nothing has to be done in person.

 “The barrier to entry is not that high,” says Babu.
 “Our OKRs are always at the top of every all-hands meeting.
 It’s just in a Google Doc.
 Nothing complicated.
 No external tool.”

 And since they’re completely transparent and easy to understand, everyone — regardless if they work at the office or at home — should know the company’s Objectives for any given quarter.